open-source-modelling/insurance_python/README.md

 </br>

 <p align="center">
-  Collection of usefull models that actuaries can use to speed up their tasks.
+  Collection of useful models that actuaries can use to speed up their tasks.
 </p>

 ## Algorithms avalible